Catholic museum to open in Glasgow on historic site

 From the 5th century AD, Scotland was a Roman Catholic country, however, after the Protestant and Scottish Reformations, Scotland adopted Presbyterianism (the Church of Scotland) as its state religion.

-Due to economic hardship especially following the Great Famine, many Irish Catholic emigrants settled across Scotland, especially in the east end of Glasgow.
+Due to economic hardship especially following the Great Famine, many Irish Catholic emigrants settled across Scotland, particularly in the East End of Glasgow.

 Bishop Joseph Toal, who has responsibility for Catholic Heritage and Culture said: “In the chosen location we wish to identify with plans to regenerate the area around St Mary’s, Abercromby Street, which itself has such strong historical and cultural links with the development of the Catholic Church in Scotland through the last two centuries.”